Smart card: Invention

-The idea of incorporating an integrated circuit chip onto a plastic card was first introduced by two German engineers in the late 1960s, Helmut Gröttrup and Jürgen Dethloff.
-In February 1967, Gröttrup filed the patent DE1574074 in West Germany for a tamper-proof identification switch based on a semiconductor device.
+The idea of incorporating an integrated circuit chip onto a plastic card was first introduced by the German engineer Helmut Gröttrup.
+In February 1967, Gröttrup filed the patents DE1574074 and DE1574075 in West Germany for a tamper-proof identification switch based on a semiconductor device and described contactless communication via inductive coupling.
 Its primary use was intended to provide individual copy-protected keys for releasing the tapping process at unmanned gas stations.
-In September 1968, Helmut Gröttrup, together with Dethloff as an investor, filed further patents for this identification switch, first in Austria and in 1969 as subsequent applications in the United States, Great Britain, West Germany and other countries.
+In September 1968, Gröttrup, together with Jürgen Dethloff as an investor, filed further patents for this identification switch, first in Austria and in 1969 as subsequent applications in the United States, Great Britain, West Germany and other countries.

 Independently, Kunitaka Arimura of the Arimura Technology Institute in Japan developed a similar idea of incorporating an integrated circuit onto a plastic card, and filed a smart card patent in March 1970.
 The following year, Paul Castrucci of IBM filed an American patent titled "Information Card" in May 1971.

 In 1974 Roland Moreno patented a secured memory card later dubbed the "smart card".
 In 1976, Jürgen Dethloff introduced the known element (called "the secret") to identify gate user as of USP 4105156.

 In 1977, Michel Ugon from Honeywell Bull invented the first microprocessor smart card with two chips: one microprocessor and one memory, and in 1978, he patented the self-programmable one-chip microcomputer (SPOM) that defines the necessary architecture to program the chip.
 Three years later, Motorola used this patent in its "CP8".
 At that time, Bull had 1,200 patents related to smart cards.
 In 2001, Bull sold its CP8 division together with its patents to Schlumberger, who subsequently combined its own internal smart card department and CP8 to create Axalto.
 In 2006, Axalto and Gemplus, at the time the world's top two smart-card manufacturers, merged and became Gemalto.
 In 2008, Dexa Systems spun off from Schlumberger and acquired Enterprise Security Services business, which included the smart-card solutions division responsible for deploying the first large-scale smart-card management systems based on public key infrastructure (PKI).

 The first mass use of the cards was as a telephone card for payment in French payphones, starting in 1983.